WELCOME TO ECMC'S NEW WEBSITE! PLEASE SHARE YOUR FEEDBACK ABOUT THE NEW SITE WITH US.

 Table 4

-Groups orphaned sites by Location ID into low, medium, and high priority categories based on multiple risk factors, including population density and urbanization; environmental factors; years in service; active and historic spills; stormwater issues; noxious weeds; wildlife, livestock, or vegetation impacts; surface equipment; bradenhead pressure; mechanical integrity test data; and any documented history of venting or leaking.
+Orphaned sites are grouped by Location ID into low, medium, and high priority categories based on multiple risk factors, including population density and urbanization; environmental factors; years in service; active and historic spills; stormwater issues; noxious weeds; wildlife, livestock, or vegetation impacts; surface equipment; bradenhead pressure; mechanical integrity test data; and any documented history of venting or leaking.

 Site List and count of unplugged wells - Rule 205.c.(6)B

-• Table 4 is OWP’s Annual Site List, which includes a total of 1,747 orphaned sites with 941 orphaned wells that are not plugged and abandoned or otherwise closed per ECMC rules as of July 1, 2024.
+Table 4 is OWP’s Annual Site List, which includes a total of 1,897 orphaned sites with 948 orphaned wells that are not plugged and abandoned or otherwise closed per ECMC rules as of July 1, 2025.
+The Annual Site List excludes sites and wells with federal or tribal jurisdiction for the surface or mineral ownership.

 Prior Year Annual Reports: